KyleMayes/microbench/README.md

 | 5          | 56        |

-`microbench` of course takes many more than 5 samples and the number of iterations grows geometrically rather than linearly, but the concept remains the same.
+`microbench` of course takes many more than 5 samples and the number of iterations grows geometrically rather than linearly, but the idea remains the same.
 After collecting data like this, `microbench` uses ordinary least squares (OLS) linear regression to estimate the actual execution time of the code segment.
 Using OLS with the above data would yield an estimated execution time of `9.6` nanoseconds with a goodness of fit (R²) of `0.992`.